Connect with us

 “Yesterday and before the game, today, I got a good feel for it.
 I think I got the hang of it.
 I don’t want to jinx myself, but I kind of got a good feel for it now,” he added.

-Inevitably, fans were quick to bring up NSD when Brownlee pulled off the heroic act of competing despite the pain, which he sustained in Game 3 last Wednesday when his hand slammed onto the Philsports Arena flooring.
+Inevitably, fans were quick to bring up NSD when Brownlee pulled off the heroic act of competing despite the pain.
+He sustained the injury in Game 3 last Wednesday when his hand slammed onto the Philsports Arena flooring.

 The naturalized Filipino, of course, is glad to have shown that spirit, which he first learned about from Mark Caguioa and Jayjay Helterbrand.